michalharakal/k2mod/docker/java/README.md

 2. Check if there are any firewall rules blocking the connection.
 3. Verify that the KModDockerTest is configured to connect to "localhost" on port 1502.
 4. If you're running the test on a different machine, update the host in the KModDockerTest to point to the IP address of the machine running the Java Modbus slave.
+5. When using Docker, ensure that port 1502 is properly mapped from the container to the host.